Frequently asked questions

 Why choose organic?

-What can I use raw organic milk in?
+What can I use raw milk in?

 Customers have also told us that it is great for making kefir, yoghurt and brilliant in protein shakes.